petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/using-utility-pages.md

 ## Out-of-the-box Utility Pages

-The provided out-of-the-box utility pages can be edited, previewed, or copied.
+You can edit, preview, or copy the provided out-of-the-box utility pages.

 1. Open the *Product Menu* ( ![Product Menu icon](../../../images/icon-product-menu.png) ) and  navigate to *Site Builder* &rarr; *Pages* &rarr; *Utility Pages* tab.